Lawrence Watkins: Those who don't know history shouldn't pretend they do

 To the editor:

-Frank Evitts wrote in The Berlin Sun, Thursday, Feb.
-11, that there is “no hint of racism” in the Confederate flag.
-He explained that this flag represents the freedom and rights guaranteed by the Constitution, that the secessionists were not rebels or traitors, that the Confederacy stood for the “principles of the Founding Fathers,” and that the bad stuff, the KKK and the Jim Crow laws, issued from Democrats (not Republicans, he implies) after the Civil War was over.
+Frank Evitts wrote in the Sun on Feb.
+11 that there is “no hint of racism” in the Confederate flag.
+He explained that this flag represents the freedom and rights guaranteed by the Constitution, that the secessionists were not rebels or traitors, that the Confederacy stood for the “principles of the Founding Fathers” and that the bad stuff, the KKK and the Jim Crow laws, issued from Democrats (not Republicans, he implies) after the Civil War was over.

 As a university history teacher, I have to give Mr. Evitts a failing grade.